bendahl/uinput/README.md

 2019-12-31: Release v1.1.0 introduces yet another cool feature: Mouse wheel support.
 Thanks to muesli for this contribution!

 2020-01-07: Release v1.2.0 introduces dial device support.
 Thanks again to muesli!

+2020-11-15: Release v1.4.0 introduces a new Move(x, y) function to the mouse device along with a little cleanup and additional tests.
+Thanks robpre and MetalBlueberry for your valuable input!

 TODO
 ----